 Every Sunday morning we come together in fellowship to worship and praise God.
-We have two ministers giving 25% of their time to our church, this typically means that they each lead one of our services per month; other services in the church are led by retired ministers and lay preachers.
+Services are led by Revd GArry Wareham and retired ministers and lay preachers.

 Our worship usually follows the pattern of: